letonchanh/dynamite/artifact/README.md

 ## Usage

-1. To run DynamiTe
+1. To run DynamiTe on an example

     ```
     python3 dynamo.py [options] <example.c>
     ```

-2. Command-line options:
+2. Command-line options

 - `--term`, `-t`: proving termination only (by the `ProveT` algorithm)
 - `--nonterm`, `-nt`: proving non-termination only (by the `ProveNT` algorithm)